ajinendra05/ajinendra05/README.md

 <div align="center">

 Connecting the dots and crafting digital wonders! <br>
-Full-stack developer with a passion for building meaningful connections through code.
+Application developer with a passion for building meaningful connections through code.
 Let's collaborate and turn ideas into reality. <br>
 Ask me anything <a href="https://github.com/ajinendra05/ajinendra05/issues/new"><b>here</b></a><br>
 or <a href="mailto:ajinendra05@gmail.com"><b>email</b></a> me